PropTroniX/E-11-Blaster-Scope-Electronics-V1.0/README.md

 4. Select Tools: Board: and Arduino Leonardo

-5. Select Tools: PORT: and Select the COM Port your DFRobot Beetle board is plugged in to.
+5. Select Tools: Port: and Select the COM Port your DFRobot Beetle board is plugged in to.

 6. Select Tools: Programmer: and choose AVRISP mkII.